That Old Feeling (film): Plot

-Molly de Mora (Paula Marshall) invites her divorced parents (Bette Midler and Dennis Farina) to her wedding, where they see each other for the first time in 14 years.
+Molly de Mora invites her divorced parents to her wedding, where they see each other for the first time in 14 years.
 During the reception a shouting match between the two ensues.
 Following this, their spark is rekindled.
 Over the next few days they fall in love again and run off together, thereby upsetting the newlyweds' honeymoon and their respective (current) spouses.
 If the scandal was made public it would be more controversial than usual, since the bride's husband hopes to stand for election to Congress.
-After searching for her parents and getting to know Joey Donna (Danny Nucci), her mother's number one paparazzi nicknamed "The Cockroach", whom she hires to help her find them, Molly decides that her parents deserve a chance to be together and gives them her honeymoon to Hawaii.
+After searching for her parents and getting to know Joey Donna, her mother's number one paparazzi nicknamed "The Cockroach", whom she hires to help her find them, Molly decides that her parents deserve a chance to be together and gives them her honeymoon to Hawaii.
 When Keith objects to her decision, it is revealed that he slept with her stepmother.
 Knowing now that her marriage was a mistake, Molly runs off with Joey as her parents run off to Hawaii.